pmcelhaney/counterfact/docs/usage.md

 }
 ```

-By default, each `_.context.ts` delegates to its parent directory, so you can define one context object in the root `_.context.ts` and use it everywhere.

-> [!TIP]
+> [!IMPORTANT]
 > You can make the context objects do whatever you want, including things like writing to databases.
-But remember that Counterfact is meant for testing, so holding on to data between sessions is an anti-pattern.
-Keeping everything in memory also makes it fast.
+But remember that Counterfact is meant for testing; it's better to "forget" and return to a known state every time you start the server.
+Keeping everything in memory also makes the server lightning fast.

 > [!TIP]
 > An object with loadContext() function is passed to the constructor of a context class.
 You can use it load the context from another directory at runtime.
 This is an advanced use case.